jessepav/lacygoill-wiki-backup/awk/sed.md

     3~
     X3~

-In the  previous command, the empty  pattern is used  in the pattern field  of a substitution command.
+In  the previous  command, an  empty regex  is used  in the  pattern field  of a substitution command.

 Let's see another example, where it's used as an address for the `p` command:

                                      vv